 Responsible Conduct of Research

 Mount Sinai has a strong commitment to providing excellent and ongoing instruction in the Responsible Conduct of Research (RCR) for all students, postdocs and faculty involved in biomedical research.
-Since the previous award, the RCR curricula at Mount Sinai has been considerably expanded, and now surpasses the guidelines described in NIH issued NOT-OD-10-019 “Update On The Requirement For Instruction In The Responsible Conduct Of Research”.
+The RCR curricula at Mount Sinai have long surpassed the guidelines described in NIH issued NOT-OD-10-019 “Update On The Requirements for Instruction in the Responsible Conduct of Research”.
 Reginald W. Miller, DVM, DACLAM, was appointed in 2009 as the Mount Sinai Research Integrity Officer in the Office of the Dean.
 He has overseen a coordinated increase in RCR education at all levels of the institution that adds even greater vitality to a program that has been a long-standing institutional commitment.
 All trainees will participate fully in these RCR course offerings upon entrance to the training program, and will partake in the bi-annual refresher course required by the school.

 Faculty Participation: Charles Mobbs, PhD, Professor of Neuroscience and Geriatrics, directs the RCR course.
-Guest lecturers have included the Executive Director and Chair of the IRB (Jeff Silverstein, MD, CIP), the Chairman of our IUCAC (Giorgio Martinelli, DSc, PhD), a representative from the Office of Industrial Liaison (Rajesh Udupa, PhD), and the Mount Sinai Ombudsperson.
-Small group discussion leaders are knowledgeable faculty at Mount Sinai who serve on a rotating basis, and research mentors from this training program will be included (Drs.
-Desnick, Diaz, and Peter) as small group discussion leaders.
+Guest lecturers have included the Executive Director and Chair of the IRB, the Chair of the IUCAC, a representative from the Office of Industrial Liaison, and the Mount Sinai Ombudsperson.
+Small group discussion leaders have been knowledgeable faculty at Mount Sinai who serve on a rotating basis.

 Frequency of Instruction: Mount Sinai is committed to recurring and ongoing instruction in RCR for all students, postdocs and faculty.
-All first year PhD and MD/PhD graduate students, along with all new trainees, participate in the mandatory graduate course in RCR, and are required to take the refresher course after 2-4 years of training.
-All postdocs and junior faculty, including the trainees in this program, are required to take the biannual refresher RCR course in order to maintain the NIH mandated instruction in RCR every 4 years.
+All first year PhD and MD/PhD graduate students, along with all new trainees, participate in the mandatory graduate course in RCR, and are required to take the refresher course after 4 years of training.
+All trainees are required to take the biannual refresher RCR course in order to maintain the NIH mandated instruction in RCR every 4 years.
 Because our RCR courses are continually updated, with variation in lectures, case studies, and group discussions to reflect important issues and current cases, our RCR course is a valuable and fresh learning experience each time it is taken throughout a scientific career.

 Other RCR training and resources at Mount Sinai: Furthermore, it is recognized that proper instruction in RCR requires an ongoing dialogue about these important issues that is not satisfied by recurring course work.
 Informal instruction in RCR occurs normally in the course of laboratory instructions and mentor/trainee interactions and other informal situations during training.
 In addition, Mount Sinai has had an ongoing program in bioethics since 1980, under the direction of Rosamond Rhodes, PhD, Professor of Medical Education and Director of Bioethics Education at The Icahn School of Medicine.
 The Bioethics program includes several semester long courses offered to trainees.
 Trainees will participate in ethics seminars and luncheons which have been ongoing at Mount Sinai for many years as an integral part of our training program, as follows: